Alimudassar111/Bookkeeping/README.md

 # Auth By MUDASSAR ALI
 For Runing this app.
 #Install node
-"npm install"
+npm install
 #Listen on port
-"npm run start"
+npm run start
 #Now navigate to
-"localhost:3000"
+localhost:3000